React SDK guide

 }

-You can also connect to a live data source, such as a Foxglove WebSocket, a ROS Bridge, or a file hosted on a remote server.
+You can also connect to a live data source, such as a Foxglove WebSocket, or a ROS Bridge.

 import { FoxgloveViewer } from "@foxglove/embed-react";